 However be very careful using vinegar on stainless steel razors unless it is very diluted.
-Vinegar at high concentration can corrode stainless steel.
+Vinegar at high concentration can damage stainless steel.
 You may want to try testing it on an inconspicuous part of the razor first.
 For more specific information on cleaning Stainless Steel see Stainless Steel vs. Rust here on Sharpologist.

 After you are finished cleaning again, rinse with warm fresh water and allow your razor to dry completely before putting it back together.

 Although Chrome itself is generally resistant to corrosion there can actually be microscopic holes that lets the base metal oxidize.